-Shanahan says best outcomes of engineering programs at women's colleges is that they offer another is no one answer for everyone," she said.
-"Some people want a large school, some small; some want a traditional coed engineering university-these schools offer another environment."
+Shanahan says that one of the best outcomes of engineering programs at women's colleges is that they offer another avenue.
+"There is no one answer for everyone," she said.
+"Some people want a large school, some small; some want a traditional coSend letters to Licensure Exchange editor at NCEES, PO Box 1686, Clemson, SC 29633 or dmcguirt@ncees.org.